jasmaa/alienalien/README.md

 # AlienAlien
-Chrome and Firefox extension that adds a UFOs to the browser
+Chrome and Firefox extension that adds UFOs to the browser

 ## Setup
   - Setting up for development: